llamafilm/qsys-plugin-prometheus-exporter/README.md

 Debug output logs the IP address of incoming requests if you are running version 9.8 or higher.

+Up to 20 additional metrics can be included by setting the `Custom Metrics` property.
+This will expose input pins which can be wired to any numeric value.
+You must enter labels for each one or else they will be omitted.

 Plugin is based on the [BasicPluginFramework](https://bitbucket.org/qsc-communities/basicpluginframework/src/main/) from QSC and includes the VS Code submodule for easy compiling.

 This plugin is not functional is emulation mode.